Supersingular irreducible symplectic varieties: Moduli spaces of stable sheaves on K3 surfaces

 \subsection{Proof of Theorem \ref{mainthm1}}

-The assertion $(i)$ follows from Proposition \ref{msheaf} $(i)$ and $(iv)$.
+The assertion $(i)$ follows from Proposition \ref{msheaf} $(i)$ and $(iii)$.

 To prove $(ii)$, assume that $S$ is supersingular.
-By Theorem~\ref{K3wall} and Theorem~\ref{ellstr}, there exists $v'=(r',c_1(L),s')\in \tilde{H}(S)$ for some $r', s'\in \ZZ$ and $L\in\Pic(S)$ and an elliptic fibration $\pi:S\rightarrow \PP^1 $ of $S$ such that $X=M_H(S,v)$ is quasi-liftably birational to $M_H(S,v')$ and $\gcd(r', c_1(L)\cdot E)=1$, where $E$ is the fiber class of $\pi$.
+By Theorem~\ref{K3wall} and Theorem~\ref{ellstr}, there exists $v'=(r',c_1(L),s')\in \tilde{H}(S)$ for some $r', s'\in \ZZ$ and $L\in\Pic(S)$, and a (quasi-)elliptic fibration $\pi:S\rightarrow \PP^1 $ such that $X=M_H(S,v)$ is quasi-liftably birational to $M_H(S,v')$ and $\gcd(r', c_1(L)\cdot E)=1$, where $E$ is the fiber class of $\pi$.
 Then one can invoke Bridgeland's result Theorem \ref{birationalK3} to see that $X$ is quasi-liftably birational to the $n$-th Hilbert scheme of some K3 surface $Y$ that is derived equivalent to $S$.
-As supersingular K3 surfaces have no Fourier-Mukai partners ({\it cf}.~\cite[Theorem~1.1]{LM11}), actually $Y\simeq S$.
-Therefore the Hilbert scheme $S^{[n]}$, as well as $X$, is $2^{nd}$-Artin supersingular, irreducible symplectic, and unirational if $S$ is.
+As supersingular K3 surfaces have no Fourier--Mukai partners ({\it cf}.~\cite[Theorem~1.1]{LM11}), actually $Y\simeq S$.
+Therefore $X$ is quasi-liftably birational to the Hilbert scheme $S^{[n]}$.
+Since $S^{[n]}$ is irreducible symplectic (Beauville's proof \cite[\S~6]{MR730926} goes through in positive characteristics), and unirational if $S$ is, the same properties hold for $X$.

 For $(iii)$, thanks to Proposition \ref{prop:BirHK}, two quasi-liftably birational symplectic varieties have isomorphic Chow motives, hence it suffices to show that the Chow motive of the Hilbert scheme $S^{[n]}$ is of Tate type for a supersingular K3 surface $S$.